huggingface/hub-docs/docs/hub/security-sso.md

 2. OneLogin
 3. Azure Active Directory (Azure AD)

-These are just some of the popular examples, but Hugging Face Hub can work with any OIDC-compliant SSO system, giving you the freedom to choose the SSO partner that best suits your organization's needs and existing infrastructure.
+These are just some of the popular examples, but Hugging Face Hub can work with any OIDC-compliant SSO system.